Tarbal/blacklistFromWebserver/README.md

 • If /etc/rc.local does not exist, create it

-• Put the following command at the end of /etc/rc.local: add2Blacklist.sh
+• Write the following to /etc/rc.local:

+#!/bin/bash -e
+add2Blacklist.sh;
+exit 0;

 • Now, it will run every time you restart your server